SvenMichaelKlose/tunix/src/flashboot/README.md

 # API workings

-Just the good new right from the start: libingle does all the necessary stuff to call ROM functions without having to worry about much, excapt that libingle should not reside in BLK5 ($a000-$bfff) as the ROM must be banked in before any functions of it can be used.
+Just the good news right from the start: libingle does all the necessary stuff to call ROM functions without having to worry about much, except that libingle should not reside in BLK5 ($a000-$bfff) as the ROM must be banked in before any functions of it can be used.